25 Top Coffee-Producing Countries in 2024

 All of the coffee produced in Malaysia is of the robusta variety.

-Coffee is produced throughout the Malaysian peninsula and also at the northernmost tip of East Malaysia (Malaysian Borneo).
+Farmers produce coffee throughout the Malaysian peninsula and at the northernmost tip of East Malaysia (Malaysian Borneo).

 Notable coffee-producing regions: Kedah, Kelantan, Malacca, Sabah, Sellangore, and Trengganu.